- Supporting your wife during labor and delivery: What dads should do

 #7 Do not leave her side

-Okay, so you are allowed to take a restroom break – but other than that, you want to be with her the entire time.
+You are allowed to take a restroom break – but other than that, you want to be by her side the entire time.

-It was awesome because my sisters cleaned our entire house and finished up the nesting my wife was doing before her water broke while we were in the hospital.
+My sisters cleaned our entire house and finished up the nesting my wife was doing before her water broke while we were in the hospital.
 So when we got home, our house was spotless, and we could focus on our daughter.
-If you do not have amazing sisters (shout out to my girls), look into hiring someone to clean – trust me it is awesome bringing your baby home to a clean environment.
+If you do not have amazing sisters (shout out to my girls), look into hiring someone to clean. it is incredible bringing your baby home to a clean environment.

 #8 Be her watchdog

 The night before she went into labor was one of those tough nights.
-We probably slept but a few hours, went on with our day and at about 10 pm was when her water broke (at Walmart, haha).
-We were easily up for over two days straight – luckily my wife was able to sleep during labor for a few hours.
-I stayed up watching over her, monitoring her contractions and making sure she was okay.
+We probably slept for two hours and then went on with our day.
+At about 10 pm, her water broke (at Walmart, haha).
+We were up for over two days straight – luckily, my wife was able to sleep during labor for a few hours.
+I stayed up watching over her, monitoring her contractions, and making sure she was okay.

-You may get tired and exhausted, but being there making sure both your wife and baby are okay will take over and give you adrenaline to keep you going.
-Make sure you have snacks that provide you energy, I ate trail mix, beef jerky and I drank coffee.
+You may get tired and exhausted, but being there, making sure both your wife and baby are okay will take over and give you and the adrenaline to keep you going.
+Make sure you have snacks that provide you energy, I ate trail mix, beef jerky, and I drank coffee.